Improving building sequencing UX in cmBuilder

 Insights about our target audience 🧐

-• Users often find the default folder structures unreliable for navigating and locating desired items.
-However, they occasionally find helpful cues within file naming conventions to aid in their search.
+• Users often find the default folder structures unhelpful for finding what they need.
+However, file names sometimes provide useful hints to assist in their search.

-• Some users resort to opening files in other software to access useful metadata or maintain a separate Excel sheet to track logic.
+• Some users open files in other software to get important metadata or keep a separate Excel sheet to track information.

-• Our target users exhibit a diverse range of software experience.
-While some lean towards automation, others prefer simpler operations akin to PowerPoint and Paint.
-This highlights the necessity for flexible customization options within the application to accommodate varying user needs and skill levels.
+• Our target users have different software experience levels.
+Some like automation, while others prefer simpler tasks like those in PowerPoint and Paint.
+This shows the need for flexible customization options in the application to meet diverse user needs and skills.

 • Users navigate using a combination of 3D view and folder structure due to distrust in folder layouts.